Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Discussion

-\parh{Attacking Other DNN Models.}~Align with the focus of prior BFA works~\cite{Yao2020DeepHammer,hong2019terminal}, this work mostly studies CV models, including four classification models and one generative model.
-Production DL compilers can smoothly compile these models.
-In addition to that, some other types of DNN models are not discussed in this work.
-For instance, NLP models may take some recurrent structures, such as RNN and long short-term memory (LSTM)~\cite{hochreiter1997long} to manage sequential inputs.
-We tentatively tried to evaluate our methods on them but found that TVM and Glow show immature support for RNN models.
-Nevertheless, our attack method should be general enough to cover RNN models since the vulnerable bits and related binary code patterns are model/operator-agnostic (see \S~\ref{subsec:case-study}).
-The attack surface revealed by our attack widely exists in executables compiled from different types of DNN models.
+Aligned with prior BFAs~\cite{Yao2020DeepHammer,hong2019terminal}, this work mostly studies computer vision models; some other types of DNN models are not discussed.
+For instance, NLP models may contain recurrent structures such as RNN and long short-term memory (LSTM)~\cite{hochreiter1997long} to handle sequential inputs.
+We tentatively tried to evaluate our methods on these models but found that both TVM and Glow show immature support for them.
+However, our method should generalize to these other models since the vulnerable bits and related binary code patterns are model/operator-agnostic (see \S~\ref{subsec:case-study}).

-\parh{Countermeasures.}~Our approach extensively manipulates the DNN executable outputs.
-Therefore, our approach may raise potential security concerns because of the wide adoption of DNN executables in business fields.
-Manipulating model outputs (e.g., generated images) also facilitates other attacks like training data pollution, as noted in \S~\ref{sec:overview}.
-To mitigate adversarial launching BFAs, code obfuscation could be explored.
-Besides, since flipping vulnerable bits mainly corrupts data and control flow (as discussed in \S~\ref{subsec:case-study}), one potential defense against BFAs might be designing DNN executable-specific data/control flow integrity~\cite{abadi2009control,castro2006securing}.
-We leave exploring techniques to mitigate our proposed attack as future work.